Transforming Teaching to Generate Student Success

 - Is it measurable?

-Tips on Writing Learning Outcomes
+Tips on Writing Learning Objectives

 - Use active verbs.
 One source for strong active verbs is Bloom’s Taxonomy.
 A list of Bloom’s active verbs is available to download.